Barry Pang: Martial arts career

 The Barry Pang Kung Fu Schools expanded rapidly in the 70s in the Melbourne CBD and decentralised into the suburbs in the 80s.
 Students of the school successfully participated in the open tournaments of the period.
 Barry Pang Schools were also established within Victorian universities.
 RMIT in 1975 and Melbourne University in 1976.
 The university clubs expanded into the other Victorian universities in the 90s and branches were opened at LaTrobe, Monash Caufield, Monash Clayton, and Swinburne.
-In 1998 he established the Southern Universities Sports Association (SUSA) Kung Fu championships, which opened martial arts competitions to Victorian universities.
+In 1998 he established the Southern Universities Sports Association Kung Fu championships, which opened martial arts competitions to Victorian universities.
 The organised tournaments were opened to all styles of martial arts and ran from 1998 to mid-2000s.
 In 2001 the actor Chris Pang won his weight division in the tournament.
 In 2002 Pang's student Alastair Boast helped thwart the Monash University shooting and received a gold medal from Royal Humane Society of Australasia.
 In 1996 Pang was awarded the Blitz Hall of Fame Kung Fu Tribute Award.

 Pang has been featured in and contributed to various martial arts magazines.
 He has written articles such as the 'History and techniques of Wing Chun'.
 In 2022 he and his wife Anne Pang assisted Melbourne University Associate Professor Andrew Godwin on a Law article in the bilingual Asia Business Law Journal 'China Lexicon'.
 This compares the wing chun approach to combat and the code of conduct devised by Ip Man to legal approaches to practice and codes of conduct.